-Choosing a right programming language is of utmost important when you’re looking to develop an app.
+Choosing the right programming language is of utmost importance when you’re looking to develop an app.
 And that’s why many business owners and developers find themselves in a dilemma when they have to choose between Node.js and Python as the right backend technology for their project.

-If you’re also in the same dilemma, then don’t worry as we will compare both of these backend technologies in great detail which will help you to make a better decision.
+If you’re also in the same dilemma, then don’t worry as we will compare both of these backend web development technologies in great detail which will help you to make a better decision.

-But before we dive deep into the comparison let’s have a look at the brief overview and pros & cons of Node.js and Python.
+But before we dive deep into the comparison of Node.js Vs Python, let’s have a look at the brief overview and pros & cons.

 Node.js